hcs42/ExponWords/README.markdown

-This web application helps practicing word pairs.
+ExponWords is a web application for learning words.
+It helps learn the word pairs fed by the user using the principle that the more we have already practiced a word, the less we need to practice it in the future.
+You can read more at http://exponwords.com/help/en/.

-It is used at http://exponwords.com (which is a free service).
+ExponWords is used at http://exponwords.com (which is a free service).

 Installation
 ============